Efficient Matrix Product State Learning in Logarithmic Depth: Logarithmic-depth algorithms for MPS learning

-We further consider the task of learning when the target state $\rho$ is not necessarily an exact matrix product state (MPS) of bond dimension $D$, and may even be mixed.
-Our goal is to output a state $\ket{\hat{\phi}}$ such that its fidelity with $\rho$ is within $\epsilon$ of the maximum fidelity achievable by any MPS of bond dimension $D$.
-Note that the setting here differs slightly from the standard notion of agnostic learning, where one assumes the existence of a state in the class of $\rm \text{MPS}(D)$ with fidelity at least $\delta$ with $\rho$, and the learner is allowed to use this promise in the design of the algorithm.
-Since we make no such assumption, we refer to our task as \emph{learning the closest MPS}.
-A similar formulation was also studied in \cite{bakshi2025learning}, where the authors employed a sequential unitary circuit of linear depth, following the approach of Landon-Cardinal et al.~\cite{landoncardinal2010efficient}.
+We further consider the task of learning when the target state $\rho$ is not necessarily an exact MPS of bond dimension $D$, and may even be mixed.
+Our goal is to output a state $\ket{\hat{\phi}}$ such that its fidelity with $\rho$ is within additive error $\epsilon$ of the best achievable fidelity achievable among all MPS of that bond dimension.
+This problem can be viewed as the agnostic version of MPS learning.